Mclmadden/CB68/Week_8.md

 Set general range to 1 - 8.5 km/s for all channel maps.

 Generate channel maps with `plt.subplots` or generate individually and edit in Inkscape?

+### Friday 3/17

+Format figures for channel maps.

+Inspect the 7 molecules in CARTA to determine colormap stretch parameters for the moment maps.